 - AP Government and Politics Unit 5.12: The Media

 - AP Government and Politics Unit 5.13: Changing Media

-Topic 7 explores the role of the press in 21st century America's digital age.
+Topic 7 explores the role of the press in reporting the news in 21st century America's digital age.

-As members of a democratic system of government, we rely on the people of the press to report the news about what happens in our neighborhood, city or town, state, nation, and world and help us make sense of what it means for our lives.
+All of us members of a democratic system of government rely on the people of the press to report the news about what happens in our neighborhood, city or town, state, nation, and world and help us make sense of what it means for our lives.
 Only when there is clear and unbiased information available from the press can people make decisions about what public policies and governmental actions they want to support or oppose.

 The press includes organizations large and small—including the New York Times and the Washington Post newspapers, national television networks like NBC, CNN, or Fox, public radio, and local community-based publications and television stations.
 It includes writers and journalists, well-known and locally prominent, as well as bloggers and online commentators.
 The press includes print materials, multimedia (e.g., videos, podcasts, infographics), and social media (e.g., posts and tweets).

 World Press Freedom Day has been celebrated around the world on May 3 every year since 1991 by UNESCO (United Nations Educational, Scientific and Cultural Organization).

 Today's students are immersed in a world of computers, smartphones, apps, interactive digital tools, and instantaneously available online information.
 They get news and political information from Google, Facebook, YouTube, Instagram, Twitter, Reddit, Snapchat and other digital sources unlike older generations of Americans who grew up reading newspapers and magazines, watching television, listening to the radio, and talking about politics in coffee places, lunchrooms, barber shops, community centers, and family dinner tables.